Rational links and DT invariants of quivers: Quivers and rational tangles

+\begin{notation} Later, we will need a more compact way of writing expressions of the form \eqref{eqn:equiverform2} (and its special case \eqref{eqn:equiverform}).
+To this end, we split $K$, $S$ and $A$ into vectors $K_+$ and $K_-$, $S_+$ and $S_-$ as well as $A_+$ and $A_-$ according to whether they contribute coefficients to active or inactive summation indices.
+The matrix $Q$ can be written as a $2\times 2$ block matrix with blocks $Q_{++}$, $Q_{+-}$, $Q_{-+}$ and $Q_{--}$ accordingly.
+This data of a generating function in almost quiver form for skein module elements of type $X$ is then encoded as the following triple:

+The first entry gives the object type.
+The first matrix encodes the additional $q$-Pochhammer symbol in the first column and the linear exponent of $-q$ and $a$ in the second and third column respectively.
+The horizontal double line separates coefficients of active summation indices (above) from those of inactive ones (below).
+The second matrix describes the quadratic part of the exponent of $q$. \end{notation}

-\begin{thm} The generating functions for the rescaled skein module evaluations $\sum_{j}\langle \tau_{p/q}\rangle^\prime_j$ of a rational tangle $\tau_{p/q}$ can be written in quiver form \eqref{eqn:equiverform}. \end{thm} \begin{proof} The proof proceeds by induction on the number of crossings of the rational tangle.
+\begin{theorem} The generating functions for the rescaled skein module evaluations $\sum_{j}\langle \tau_{u/v}\rangle^\prime_j$ of a rational tangle $\tau_{u/v}$ can be written in quiver form \eqref{eqn:equiverform}. \end{theorem} \begin{proof} The proof proceeds by induction on the number of crossings of the rational tangle.
 For the trivial tangle the claim is true:

 Now suppose that we have brought the rescaled skein module evaluation of $\tau$ into quiver form.
 Then the unrescaled evaluation has the following expression: